MAG Grading Standards

 Centering measures how evenly the printed image is positioned within the card borders.
 We measure both Left/Right (L/R) and Top/Bottom (T/B) centering ratios.

-| Grade | Tolerance | Ratio Range | Description |
+| Grade | Tolerance | Ratio range | Description |

 |---|---|---|---|